-MGySgt Jones joined the Marine Corps in May 1984.
-His first duty station was at Marine Barracks 8th & I in Washington, D.C., where he served three years on the Marine Corps Silent Drill Team.
-He then went to Camp Lejeune, North Carolina, where he served with 1st Battalion, 6th Marines as a squad leader and served on two combat deployments.
+He first duty station was Marine Barracks 8th & I, Washington, D.C.
+While there, he served three years on the Marine Corps Silent Drill Team.
+He then served with 1st Battalion, 6th Marines at Camp Lejeune, North Carolina, as a squad leader.
+He served on two combat deployments during his tour there.

-In Okinawa, Japan, he served as a Survival Instructor at the Jungle Warfighting School.
-He then went to Marine Corps Recruit Depot Parris
+MGySgt Jones then proceeded to Okinawa, Japan, as a team leader at the Jungle Warfighting School.
+He then served at Marine Corps Recruit